British Swimming Judicial Code

 British Swimming’s Judicial Code sets out procedures relating how to bring a complaint, and how it will then be processed through the judicial system.

-Following approval by the February 2012 British Swimming Board, some changes have been made to the Judicial Code with immediate effect.
-These changes are as a result of various requests made but there are no substantive rule changes.
+Following approval by the November 2014 British Swimming Board, some changes have been made to the Judicial Code with effect from 1st January 2015.

 Should you require a copy and have difficulty downloading it, please contact the British Swimming Judicial Administrator for assistance on 01509 640270.
 A copy of the Complaint Form required to bring action under the British Swimming Judicial Code is also available from the British Swimming Judicial Administrator.